The-Mycelium-Network/webworkbook/content/topics/protocols/index.md

 ### FTPS (File Transfer Protocol Secure)

+FTP Secure is used to securely transfer data between users, companies or clients.
+It's an extension of the File Transfer Protocol (FTP) which adds support for a security layer.
+FTPS uses cryptographic protocols like SSL (Secure Sockets Layer) or TLS (Transport Layer Security), although the former is now deprecated due to security vulnerabilities.

-This protocol is used to securely transfer data between users, companies or clients.
-The sent files make use of client certification and server identities when transferring the data from point A to point B. Before the data is sent it gets [encrypted](https://www.techtarget.com/searchsecurity/definition/encryption), and various security measures and encryption strategies are used to connect with foreign servers and verify authenticity before sending any data.
+In a nutshell, the data gets encrypted before it's sent, preventing it from being intercepted and read by third parties.
+FTP make use of client certification and server identities when transferring the data from point A to point B, and various security measures and encryption strategies are used to connect with foreign servers and verify authenticity before sending any data.

 **References:**